Impact of Science on Victorian Poetry

 2. Reflections on Time and Change

-New findings in geology, such as Charles Lyell’s work in Principles of Geology (1830-1833), revealed that the Earth was much older than previously believed.
+New findings in geology, such as Charles Lyell’s work, Principles of Geology (1830-1833), revealed that the Earth was much older than previously believed.
 This expanded sense of time influenced poets like Tennyson, who explored long periods of change in his poetry.
 Scientific understanding of time and space led poets to reflect on human mortality and the temporary nature of life.
-Thomas Hardy’s poetry, for example, often portrays a world indifferent (unconcerned) to human existence.
+Tennyson describes nature as being “careful of the type but careless of the single life,” expressing how natural laws seem to value species over individuals.
+This reflects Lyell’s view of slow, impersonal geological change over time.
+Similarly, Thomas Hardy’s poetry often portrays a world indifferent (unconcerned) to human existence.

 3. Changing Views of Nature